ember-learn/guides-source/guides/release/services/index.md

 ### Accessing Services

 To access a service,
-you can inject it in any container-resolved object such as a component or another service using the `inject` function from the `@ember/service` module.
+you can inject it in any container-resolved object such as a component or another service using the `inject` decorator from the `@ember/service` module.
+Standard practice is to alias `inject` as `service` to make it more clear that it is performing service injection.
-There are two ways to use this function.
+There are two ways to use this decorator.
 You can either invoke it with no arguments, or you can pass it the registered name of the service.
-When no arguments are passed, the service is loaded based on the name of the variable key.
+When no arguments are passed, the service is loaded based on the name of the decorated property.
 You can load the shopping cart service with no arguments like below.

 ```javascript {data-filename=app/components/cart-contents.js}